doppelganger9/sample-reveal-md-twemoji-presentation/README.md

 - [Static site hosted on GitLab Pages, built via GitLab CI](.gitlab-ci.yml)
 - [Static site hosted on GitHub Pages, built via GitHub Actions](.github/workflows/main.yml)
 - [Live server running on Heroku, serving the site](Procfile)

+## PWA

+I made a [Pull Request](https://github.com/webpro/reveal-md/pull/405) to add options to inject what is needed to transform the presentation into a Progressive Web App :

+- custom web manifest (if you test locally, set the `start_url` to `http://localhost:8000` or whatever port you're using)
+- custom service worker

+And I will also add those later:
+- meta description
+- meta theme-color

+With these changes, the app gets a decent LightHouse report in the PWA section.